Scott-Yuk/Scott-Yuk.github.io/essays/final-project-idea.md

 - New user creates a profile
 - User visits tutorial page
-- User goes to workout page
+- User goes to the workout page
 - Users can then pick a date and time on the calendar page
 - User then can create a workout session page.
 Can be public or private
 - User waits for responses

 ## Beyond the Basics

-- Implament a text message interface
+- Implement a text message interface
-- Implament a "I'm feeling lucky button" where the user is given a random public session suggection for a given time
+- Implement an "I'm feeling lucky button" where the user is given a random public session as a suggestion for a given time
 - When creating a workout session the creator has an option to make it public or private, allowing them to choose who can see it or not